Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - You will be able to choose this perk when you next level up.

 - **Tweaks - Can I change settings in Stewie's Tweaks?**
-  - Doing so is considered altering the list and will invalidate support.
+  - Doing so is considered modifying the list and will invalidate support.

 - **Ultrawide - Can I use an ultrawide resolution with Uranium Fever?**
   - Yes.
 Enable the appropriate preset corresponding to your monitor's aspect ratio in the `Optional - Settings` separator in Mod Organizer 2.